 If you’ve been thinking about opening a business credit card to separate your business and personal expenses, that’s a smart idea.
 However, approval for a business card will likely be tied up with your personal finances whether you like it or not.
 That’s because the majority of business cards require a personal guarantee, meaning that the cardholder is personally on the hook for the balance even if it’s in their business’s name.

 However, there are a few rare exceptions: business cards with no personal guarantee.
-While they may be a good option for extending your business’s buying power while protecting your personal credit, no-personal-guarantee business credit cards often have stringent requirements that make them harder for smaller businesses to access.
-We’ll cover a few of the best business credit cards with no personal guarantee below to help you decide if one might be a good fit for your business’s needs.
+While they may be a good option for extending your business’s buying power and protecting your personal credit, no-personal-guarantee business credit cards often have stringent requirements that make them harder for smaller businesses to access.
+We’ll cover a few of the best business credit cards with no personal guarantees below to help you decide if one might be a good fit for your business’s needs.

 What Is a Personal Guarantee?